 - In what format?
 How will your project team view the data?
 What format do they need to link in to any other pieces of technology?

 - How will you obtain it?
 Have you allowed sufficient time to capture data?
-Have you staged your processes to allow for information capture?
+Have you staged your processes to allow for information capture for community engagement?

 - Do you have sufficient mechanisms in place to capture it?
 Do you need to consider budgeting for and/or adding data entry staff?